unavi-xyz/unavi/README.md

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting
-- [Jest](https://jestjs.io) test runner for all things JavaScript
 - [Prettier](https://prettier.io) for code formatting

-## Setup

-This repository is used in the `npx create-turbo` command, and selected when choosing which package manager you wish to use with your monorepo (Yarn).

 ### Build

 To build all apps and packages, run the following command:

 ```
-cd my-turborepo
 yarn run build
 ```